alicekellings/Sidebuzcom/src/content/blog/eat-these-plant-based-foods-in-2024-according-to-a-nutritionist.md

 ## Quiet Luxury: Food Edition

-The “quiet luxury” trend has its hands in the fashion industry, but it’s only a matter of time before the food world gets a bite.
+The “quiet luxury�?trend has its hands in the fashion industry, but it’s only a matter of time before the food world gets a bite.
 What will this look like?
 Consumers will splurge on the little things: high-quality olives, locally made vegan cheeses, and unique items to help elevate the everyday—like chili-forward spices.
 Below are elevated plant-based foods you don’t want to miss in 2024.

 ### Climax Foods Cheese